|Originator||Fugro Horizons, Inc. and the Minnesota Department of Natural Resources|

 3. Classified LAS formatted point cloud data

-DNR staff quality-checked the data and created two additional products: two-foot contours and building outlines.
+DNR staff quality-checked the data and created three additional products: two-foot contours, building outlines and hillshades.

 Note: This metadata record was created at the Minnesota Geospatial Information Office using information supplied by the vendor and by DNR.